Dievesa/ize-compose/README.md

 [![Ize Compose Keyboard Layouts](https://img.youtube.com/vi/NxzNPiyAiqk/maxresdefault.jpg)](https://youtube.com/shorts/gFukSrRGRPw?feature=share)

+## Independent Implementation

+Ize Compose is an independently developed replacement firmware for Zerowriter Ink.
+It was written from scratch without using or modifying the original Zerowriter Ink firmware source code.

+Compatibility with the hardware keyboard input was established by observing the serial input received by the device and implementing compatible input handling in Ize Compose.

 ## License

 Ize Compose is made publicly available so that people who cannot access affordable writing hardware in their own language can install, use, and improve it for noncommercial purposes.